Tech-at-DU/React-Redux-Todo-Tutorial/5-presistence.md

 - ✅ `loadState()` – Loads previously saved state when the app starts.
 - ✅ Handles errors in case LocalStorage fails.

+**📌 AI Prompt:** “What is 'localStorage'?”

+**📌 AI Prompt:** “What can localStorage be used for?
+Does it have any limitations?”

-**📌 AI Debugging Prompt:** “Why do we use JSON.stringify and JSON.parse when working with LocalStorage?”
+**📌 AI Prompt:** “Why do we use JSON.stringify and JSON.parse when working with LocalStorage?”

 ---